rogorido/sistercities/sistercities.md

 title: Analyzing data with SPARQL, R and ggplot2
 authors:
 - Igor Sosa Mayor
-date: 2016-07-15
+date: 2016-07-27
 reviewers:
 -
 layout: default
-difficulty: 1
+difficulty: 2
 ---

-# Introduction
+# Introduction and lesson goals

 Getting data and analyzing them is one of the most important tasks a historian has to face.
 Data are nowadays becoming omnipresent, but it is not always easy to know how to extract them from the different places we can find them on/in the web.
-Databases are the most obvious place where huge amounts of data are stored.
-Usual databases have however one problem (and many advantages): they are very rigid in their structure.
-For this reason in the last years a new type of database has appeared which tries to overcome (esto está muy rollo).

-The so-called *semantic web* is a very schillernd concept.
+In the last years the so-called *semantic web* has been developped.
 The idea behind it is to categorise concepts and data and, above all, put all them in relationship.
+Once you have the data you can analyze them and plot them with R.

+By the end of this lesson you will be able:

+1. to extract data from wikidata using the query language SPARQL,
+2. to import the extracted data into R,
+3. to plot the data using the package ggplot2,
+4. to plot the data in maps with ggplot2.

 citar lo del tiop este... for specific issues in wikidata you can read this [general friendly introduction](https://www.wikidata.org/wiki/Wikidata:A_beginner-friendly_course_for_SPARQL) and the more [technichal description](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries).

-# Lesson Goals

-By the end of this lesson you will be able:

-1. to extract data from XXX using the query language  SPARQL
-2. to make different queries to
-3. to import the extracted data to R
-4. to analyze the data using R
-5. to plot the data using 'normal plot' the package ggplot
-6. to plot the data in maps with ggplot

-# Semantic web: qué más

-There are many ontologies??? in the wildlife of the internet.
-But among them one of the most impressive ones is [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), which is a free and open knowledge base.
-A crucial aspect of this kind of databases?? is the fact that their structure is not fixed??? at the beginning of the xxxx.
-On the contrary the structure of the data is very flexible.

-Think of an article of wikipedia, for instance [London](https://en.wikipedia.org/wiki/London).
-As you can see in this article you can find an incredibly huge amount of information about London (economic, historic, climatic, and so on).
-But the question is: how to get this information out of the article?
-Unfortunately this is very complicated.
-This is one of the reasons why Wikidata was created.
-We can look at the page in Wikidata dealing with [London](https://www.wikidata.org/wiki/Q84) (by the way: in every wikipedia page you can find on the left side a link to the wikidata object of the item explained in the article).

-As you can see the wikidata page of London is completely different.
-In it you can find different kind of data structured as a kind of table. mejorar!!!
-Unfortunately not all data in the wikipedia page are already present in the wikidata page.
-But many of them will slowly be incorporated.

-The most important aspect of this (at the first sight very boring) page is the fact that this data **can be queried** using a query language.
-In other words: the data can be extracted and eventually??? used for different analyses.

-# Cities and sister cities in Europe
+# Wikidata: Cities and sister cities in Europe

 The analysis behind this tutorial is a very simple one.
-I was always fascinating by the fact that many cities have sistercities around the world.
-As a historian a lot of more or less relevant questions arise out of this empirical fact.
-This is a very modern phenomenon which probably began in the 19th century.
-The existence of this relationships has maybe to do with strong economic relations or with the fact that many immigrants of one of the cities migrated to the other one.
+I was always fascinating by the fact that many cities have sister cities around the world.
+As a historian a lot of relevant questions arise out of this empirical fact.
+For instance, when did this phenomenon begin (probably in the 19th century)?
+Why are the reasons behind the whole phenomenon?
+And more concrete: which are the concrete reasons for a city to seek for such relationships (economic, religious, cultural)?
+Or even more concrete: are German cities related to French or Polish cities, maybe as a an attempt to overcome deep historical tensions?
+Have Spanish cities proportionally more relationships to the spanish-speaking American cities?
+Do small cities (<10000) have also such relationships?
+Are EU-cities more related to other EU-cities or is this aspect not relevant at all?

-or for instance: are many German cities related to French cities?
-This could maybe be interpreted (as far as these relationships began after the II World War) as an attempt to

 With the data we can find in Wikidata a great deal of empirical questions can be posed.

 unfortunately the data in Wikidata do not enable us to ask an important question for historians: the temporal question.
 In other words: since when are two cities sister cities?

 The question is therefore: how do we get the data of the sistercities of European cities?
 Wikidata has already this information.
 We only have to query it.

-## SPARQL: querying semantic data???

 # R